gi-no/blog_mean_stack/article2.md

         <span style="float: right;">({{thing.createdAt|fromNow}})</span>
 ```

-Now, message creation time is formatted as time from now like "~minutes ago".
+Now, the message creation times are formatted as time from now like "~minutes ago".

 [f:id:paiza:20150706145049p:plain]

 ### Edit test code

-Now, we need to edit test code because we edited filter code.
+Now, we need to edit the test code because we edited filter code.
 Add moment.js to karma.conf.js so that test code load moment.js.

 karma.conf.js: